The Napa Wine Project

 The Crockers

-The Crockers have a long history in northern California; there are not many other family’s who have played such an influential role in San Francisco’s history and culture as the Crockers.
+The Crockers have a long history in northern California; there are not many other families who have played such an influential role in San Francisco’s history and culture as the Crockers.
 Charles Crocker (Charlie’s great grandfather) was part of an entrepreneurial group instrumental in the building of the Central Pacific Railroad in the 1860’s with service through the Sierra Nevada mountains.
 This group is generally referred to as the Big Four which also includes well-known names such as Stanford, Hopkins and Huntington.
 Charles served as the president of Wells Fargo Bank in 1869.
 The family used to own an impressive mansion on the top of Nob Hill – but it was destroyed by the San Francisco earthquake – part of this land is now where Grace Cathedral is located.

 Charlie is a very successful entrepreneur who founded BEI Technologies which focuses on electronic sensors including electronic stability control which is built into every car manufactured in the USA.
-And also BEI Medical Systems – continuing his sensor based technology, this time applying it towards woman’s health care.
+And also, BEI Medical Systems – continuing his sensor-based technology, this time applying it towards woman’s health care.
 Charlie took both companies public and eventually sold them.
 He also oversees Crocker Capital, a private investment firm.

 In 1971 Charlie and his wife Lucinda (died 2019) purchased their current estate property on Dowdell Lane – a number of greenhouses came with the property.
 In a brilliant move at the time in the early 1970’s (timing was everything) they converted the greenhouses to grow bench-grafts (to supply local vineyards).
 With Charlie’s funding a new company was started called Vineyard Technical Services.